-Welcome to In Focus Photo Retouching Tips.
-A digital photo retouching tutorial that I will be blogging about to help improve your photos, for you to become less dependent on me: “the photo retoucher” for all your photo editing.
+Welcome to In Focus Photo Retouching Tips: fixing over exposed photos.
+A digital photo retouching tutorial that I will be blogging about to help improve your photos.
+For you to become less dependent on me: “the photo retoucher” for all your photo editing.

 The first in the series of tips is: a very simple way to correct over exposed photos using Photoshop.
-Take for example this studio photo: which was intentionally over exposed for this tutorial:
+Take for example this studio photo: which was over exposed for this tutorial:

 To correct the exposure, all you do is open the photo in Photoshop, and click on the channels tab.
-Hold down the control key (command in mac) on your keyboard,
+Hold down the control key (command in mac) on your keyboard.